 When a run-time error occurs, that is an exception of class error.
-The exit reason is a tuple $\{Reason, Stack\}$, where Reason is a term indicating the type of error:
+The exit reason is a tuple {Reason, Stack}, where Reason is a term indicating the type of error:

 Reason Type of Error badarg Bad argument.
 The argument is of wrong data type, or is otherwise badly formed. badarith Bad argument in an arithmetic expression. {badmatch,V} Evaluation of a match expression failed.
+The value ∨ did not match. function_clause No matching function clause is found when evaluating a function call. {case_clause,V} No matching branch is found when evaluating a case expression.
+The value V did not match. if_clause No true branch is found when evaluating an if expression. {try_clause,V} No matching branch is found when evaluating the of- section of a try expression.
 The value V did not match.

-function_clause No matching function clause is found when evaluating a function call. {case_clause,V} No matching branch is found when evaluating a case expression.
-The value V did not match. if_clause No true branch is found when evaluating an if expression. {try_clause,V} No matching branch is found when evaluating the of- section of a try expression.
-The value V did not match. undef The function cannot be found when evaluating a function call. {badfun,F} Something is wrong with a fun F. {badarity,F} A fun is applied to the wrong number of arguments.
-F describes the fun and the arguments. timeout_value The timeout value in a receiveafter expression is evaluated to something else than an integer or infinity. noproc Trying to link to a non-existing process. {nocatch,V} Trying to evaluate a throw outside a catch.
+undef The function cannot be found when evaluating a function call. {badfun,F} Something is wrong with a fun F. {badarity,F} A fun is applied to the wrong number of arguments.
+F describes the fun and the arguments. timeout_value The timeout value in a receiveafter expression is evaluated to something else than an integer or infinity. noproc Trying to link or monitor to a non-existing process or port. noconnection A link or monitor to a remote process was broken because a connection between the nodes could not be established or was severed. {nocatch,V} Trying to evaluate a throw outside a catch.
 V is the thrown term. system_limit A system limit has been reached.
 See Efficiency Guide for information about system limits.